codescv/hidea/README.md

 # Hbase Plugin for IntelliJ IDEA

 ## Description
-provide simple querying of hbase tables
+Provide simple querying interface of hbase tables.
+This plugin is mainly used for development/testing purposes(especially local development databases), so a full list of configuring options might not be supported.
+Use at your own risk!

 ## Debugging instructions
 1. set up development environment according to instructions [here](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html)